mmajapahitnw/sudoku/README.md

 # sudoku
-my attempt at simple sudoku game using pygame
+my attempt at simple sudoku solver using pygame